Henryk Dobrzański

-Major Henryk Dobrzański (22 June 1897 – 30 April 1940) was a Polish soldier, sportsman and partisan.
-He fought in the Polish Legions in World War I, Polish-Ukrainian War of 1918, the Polish-Bolshevik War of 1919-1921 and the Polish September Campaign of 1939.
+Major Henryk Dobrzański (22 June 1897 – 30 April 1940), also known by his nom-de-guerre "Hubal," was a Polish soldier, sportsman and partisan.
+He fought in the Polish Legions in World War I, Polish–Ukrainian War of 1918, the Polish–Bolshevik War of 1919–1921 and the Polish September Campaign of 1939.
 He is however best known as the leader of the partisan unit known as the Detached Unit of the Polish Army which operated in 1939 and early 1940 near Kielce.

 Exploits of Dobrzański and his unit, considered the first partisans in Poland and arguably, of World War II, became a legend in Poland already during the war.
-Hubal has been described as Poland's last "Romantic Hero" and compared to figures such as Robin Hood, William Tell, Till Eulenspiegel and Davy Crockett.
+Known as Hubal, he has been described as Poland's last "Romantic Hero" and compared to figures such as Robin Hood, William Tell, Till Eulenspiegel and Davy Crockett.

 Early life and career

 Henryk Dobrzański was born on 22 June 1897 in Jasło, Austria-Hungary to a Polish noble family (Coat of arms of Leliwa), of Henryk Dobrzański de Hubal and Maria Dobrzańska née Lubieniecka.
-In 1912 he joined the "Drużyny Strzeleckie", a Polish pro-independence youth organisation.
-When World War I broke out he volunteered to join Józef Piłsudski's Polish Legions.
+In 1912, he joined the pro-independence Polish Rifle Squads.
+When World War I broke out, he volunteered to join Józef Piłsudski's Polish Legions.
 He served with distinction in the 2nd Regiment of Uhlans and participated in many battles such as Stawczany and Battle of Rarańcza.
-In 1918 after Poland regained its independence he joined the Polish Army.
+In 1918 after Poland regained its independence, he joined the Polish Army.

-He took part in the Polish-Ukrainian War of 1918 and fought with his cavalry platoon during the Siege of Lwów.
-Later he participated in Polish-Bolshevik War of 1919-1921.
-For his bravery he was awarded the Virtuti Militari, the highest Polish military award, and four times the Krzyż Walecznych, in addition to many other military awards.
+Dobrzański took part in the Polish–Ukrainian War of 1918 and fought with his cavalry platoon during the Siege of Lwów.
+He participated in Polish–Bolshevik War of 1919-1921.
+For his bravery, he was awarded the Virtuti Militari, the highest Polish military award, and four times the Krzyż Walecznych, in addition to many other military awards.

-After the Peace of Riga he remained in the Polish Army.
+After the Peace of Riga, he remained in the Polish Army.
 He became a member of the Polish equestrian team, winning many international competitions.
 He also took part in the 1928 Summer Olympics in Amsterdam and came fourth at the prestigious Aldershot competition.
-In his sports career he gained 22 gold, three silver and four bronze medals altogether.
+In his sports career, he gained 22 gold, three silver and four bronze medals altogether.